H1ghBre4k3r/advent-of-code-2020/README.md

 These are my ugly solutions for the programming tasks of [`Advent of Code 2020`](https://adventofcode.com).

-Feel free to take some inspiration, but i cannot guarantee functional correctness, since i try to use another language each day.
+Feel free to take this as inspiration, but i cannot guarantee functional correctness, since i try to use another language each day.

 ### Overview